 FROM THE LAYOUT TO THE LOCATION, THERE IS MUCH TO CONSIDER WHEN PURCHASING A HOME.
 When you look at your big list of needs and wants—custom kitchen, walkout basement, giant yard—house hunting can feel daunting.
 But, if you are looking for the right things, you will be able to find your next home with a little less stress.
 To help you make an informed decision during your house hunting, here are a few important things you should add to your checklist.

-If you are looking to buy an old house that has been recently renovated, inquire with the owners about the type of work that was done to the house.
-For instance, were there just cosmetic updates or was the electrical and plumbing updated as well?
+If you are looking to buy an old house that has been recently renovated, inquire with the owners about the type of work that was done to the house by roofers, plumbers, etc. For instance, were there just cosmetic updates or was the electrical and plumbing updated as well?
 If the former owners did a quick facelift without getting down to the nitty gritty behind the walls, you might find yourself stuck with a half-finished flip and not a lovingly restored home.
 You might still need to get in touch with the experts at Roof Pros services to completely fix your roofing repairs.

 Is the layout of the house conducive to your day-to-day life?
 If you plan on regularly entertaining friends and family, you’ll need a large kitchen that opens or has easy access to a dining or family room.
 Or, if you are looking for a house where you and your partner can age in place, make sure that the master suite is on the first floor of the home.
 Think about how you will be using the house over the years and see if the layout jibes with the way you live.